Can I Use Euros In Marrakech

 Beside euros U.S. dollars and British sterling are widely accepted, Australian or New Zealand Dollars are not accepted

-denominations of the local currency MAD
+Denominations of the local currency MAD

-the local currency is the Moroccan Dirham (MAD)
+The local currency is the Moroccan Dirham (MAD)

 Coins are issued in denominations of ½, 1, 2, 5, and 10 dirhams.